 Of the earlier Cobia varieties the most striking were White Christmas, Red Radiance and Lavender Doll.

 In the 1980's Larry Cobia bred the world's first yellow zygo called Gold Charm and it set the world on fire.
 Everyone wanted a yellow zygo.

-We continued making regular trips to Florida seeking new plants for the Australian marketplace.
+Graeme and Tony Brindley continued making regular trips to Florida seeking new plants for the Australian marketplace.
 Towards the end of the 1980's Australia was talking about introducing Plant Breeder's Rights and Cobia were releasing even more new zygo's.

-In life, sometimes you have to be in the right place at the right time and so it came to be that Brindley's Nurseries secured the Australian and New Zealand rights to Cobia's zygo's.
+Brindley's Nurseries secured the Australian and New Zealand rights to Cobia's zygo's.
 The larger flowering varieties were marketed under the Showcase Zygo TM name and the improved regular varieties marketed under the Zygo Fantasies TM name.
 The intention was to release new varieties each year in Australia.

-Detailled below are the links to the various Cobia varieties sold in Australia, both old and new along with some other commercial varieties from other breeders.
+As this website develops follow the links to the various Cobia varieties sold in Australia, both old and new along with some other commercial varieties from other breeders.